Have a question about adoption? Ask us! Talk to us now using our online live chat.

 Speak-Out Youth Group – An AFABC created program that gives youth in or from care, or who were adopted, a space to meet once a month to share experiences, concerns, and perspectives on adoption and permanence for teens - and to have fun.

-Special needs - Refers to children with disabilities.
+Special needs - Refers to children with visible or invisible disabilities.
 These may include ADHD; autism; FASD; vision, hearing, or speech impairment; Down Syndrome; Cerebral Palsy; cognitive disabilities; and many other conditions.
-As you can see, these are generally conditions that come with a ‘diagnosis’.

 Special placement needs - Unique factors that must be considered in making a placement.
 They relate to the child’s experiences, the importance of ‘matching’, and the special skill set required of the parents, among others.
 These needs include factors such as: siblings to be placed together; special skills to parent children with attachment challenges or trauma histories; special skills to parent teens; cultural matches; or ability of the parent to embrace openness with birth family or foster families.